• Skip to primary navigation

 • Add the mint extract and beat again.

-• Continue with the rest of the icing sugar.
+• Continue with the rest of the powdered sugar.

-• Once the icing sugar is all done if you wish to color your candy, add the color now.
-Start with just a tiny bit, especially if you want your candy to have pastel shade.
+• Once the sugar is all added, divide the mixture into 2 separate bowls.
+Add the green food coloring to the first section and mix well until the color is well distributed.
+Add blue food coloring to the second section and mix well too.
+Start with just a tiny bit of food coloring, especially if you want your candy to have pastel shade.
 Add more if you want a more intense color.

-• To shape the candy, take a small section and roll it into a thick strip (about 1 cm in diameter).
-Cut the strip at 1.5cm intervals.
+• To shape the candy, take a small section of the cream cheese mixture and roll it into a thick strip (about 1 cm in diameter).
+Cut the strip at 1.5cm intervals to make little mints.

 • Shape each section into squares by pressing the sides flat such that there are 4 sides to each candy.

-• Place the shaped cream cheese candy on a tray.
+• Place the shaped cream cheese mints on a tray lined with parchment paper in a single layer.

 • Let them sit overnight at room temperature.
 The next day, turn the cream cheese candy over and continue with another day of setting before storing them in a candy jar.